tarwn/lessthandot-hugo/blogs/content/posts/2010-12-08-dealing-with-the-row-value-s-updated-or.md

 INSERT INTO Test (col1) VALUES('<ccc>ddd</ccc>')
 ```

-Now, do the following, navigate to this table in Object Explorer, right click on the table, select the “Edit top 200 rows” option (see also below for image)
+Now, do the following, navigate to this table in Object Explorer, right click on the table, select the "Edit top 200 rows" option (see also below for image)

 ![][2]